oncodash/ontoweaver/README.md

 In a nutshell, the output is a script file that, when executed, will populate the configured database.
-By default, the output script file is saved in a subdirectory of `./biocypher-out/`, which name is a timestamp from when the adapter have been executed.
+By default, the output script file is saved in a subdirectory of `./biocypher-out/`, which name is a timestamp from when the adapter has been executed.

-To actually insert data in a SKG database, you will have to use Biocypher export API:
+To actually insert data in an SKG database, you will have to use Biocypher export API:
 ```python
     import yaml